 There are four toilets in the corners, with water from the pipe.
 To the west, you’ll see the cemetery known as Tankanamarka, an important pre-conquest site that grave robbers have heavily looted.
 The Inca believed the dead could take their possessions to the next life.
 Therefore, treasures were often left in the tombs, which the Spanish conquerors soon realized and exploited.

-Some estimates may have been as many as 10,000 graves at the site.
+Some estimates put the number of graves at the site as high as 10,000.
 The looters took everything and left only holes.
 Continuing the walk, you will cross the wall through Amaru Punku, the Gate of the Serpent, and enter Alto Pisac.
-The extraordinary skills of the Incas with stoneworking are on display here; notice how they cut this path through the rock and remember that they had no iron tools or explosives to help them dig.
+The extraordinary skills of the Incas with stoneworking are on display here; notice how they cut this path through the rock, and remember that they had no iron tools or explosives to help them dig.

 Alto Pisac is the most important and impressive section of the ruins because most of the complex’s religious and ceremonial structures are located there, and the stonework is incredible.
 There are several temples in Alto Pisac.
 Unfortunately, today, it is not known which temples corresponded to which deity.

 An exception is the impressive Temple of the Sun, an oval building built directly into the rock.
 The Inca astronomers could follow the sun’s and the stars’ movements from the top of the building.
-There is also an altar that may have been used to sacrifice animals for divination purposes.
+There is also an altar that may have been used for animal sacrifice in divination.

 Located at the northeastern end of the Sacred Valley, about 97 km from Cusco, this small town is a cultural haven worth visiting.
 Snow-capped peaks on both sides surround Ollantaytambo, which boasts spectacular views of the Andean landscape and ancient Inca ruins.